-In order to rescind an alien’s adjustment to lawful permanent resident (LPR) status, USCIS must serve the alien through personal service a Notice of Intent to Rescind (NOIR) within 5 years of the date of his or her adjustment.
+In order to rescind a person’s adjustment to lawful permanent resident (LPR) status, USCIS must serve the person through personal service a Notice of Intent to Rescind (NOIR) within 5 years of the date of his or her adjustment.
 Once the NOIR has been served, rescission action may proceed even beyond the 5-year time limit (in other words, the serving of the NOIR “stops the clock”).
-In the case of an alien whose adjustment contained a “rollback” provision (for example, a Cuban who adjusted under the Cuban Adjustment Act), the 5-year time period is calculated from the actual date on which the adjustment was granted, not on the date to which the adjustment was rolled back.
+In the case of a person whose adjustment contained a “rollback” provision (for example, a Cuban who adjusted under the Cuban Adjustment Act), the 5-year time period is calculated from the actual date on which the adjustment was granted, not on the date to which the adjustment was rolled back.

-The USCIS district office that has jurisdiction over the alien's place of residence initiates rescission proceedings.
-The sole exception is, if the alien adjusted status by way of a grant of suspension of deportation or a grant of special rule cancellation of removal, the asylum office that has jurisdiction over the place of the alien’s residence initiates rescission proceedings.
+The USCIS district office that has jurisdiction over the person's place of residence initiates rescission proceedings.
+The sole exception is, if he or she adjusted status by way of a grant of suspension of deportation or a grant of special rule cancellation of removal, the asylum office that has jurisdiction over the place of residence initiates rescission proceedings.
 In all other cases, including adjustments granted by another USCIS office, the USCIS district office having jurisdiction over the person’s residence has jurisdiction over the initiation of rescission proceedings.
 As a matter of policy, USCIS does not initiate rescission proceedings if adjustment was granted by an immigration judge.

-With regards to conditional permanent residents (CPRs), the period of time the alien is in CPR status counts as part of the 5-year limitation under INA 246.
-However, USCIS generally does not use the rescission authority of INA 246 for aliens who are CPRs.
+With regards to conditional permanent residents (CPRs), the period of time that he or she is in CPR status counts as part of the 5-year limitation under INA 246.
+However, USCIS generally does not use the rescission authority of INA 246 for those who are CPRs.

-In general, USCIS terminates an alien’s CPR status if USCIS determines, before the second anniversary of the alien obtaining CPR status, that the qualifying marriage was improper because:
+In general, USCIS terminates a person’s CPR status if USCIS determines, before the second anniversary of obtaining CPR status, that the qualifying marriage was improper because:

-The qualifying marriage was entered into for the purpose of procuring an alien’s admission as an immigrant;
+The qualifying marriage was entered into for the purpose of procuring a person’s admission as an immigrant;

 The qualifying marriage has been judicially annulled or terminated, other than through the death of a spouse; or

-In general, USCIS also terminates the alien’s CPR status if:
+In general, USCIS also terminates CPR status if:

 The CPR and petitioning spouse fail to appear for their interview in connection with a jointly filed Form I-751, or the CPR fails to appear for his or her interview in connection with Form I-751 filed based on hardship waiver; or

-If an alien becomes removable as a result of an event that occurred after adjustment of status to lawful permanent residence, he or she is not subject to rescission as a result of the event.
-However, the officer may refer the case for possible initiation of removal proceedings if the alien is deemed removable.
+If a person becomes removable as a result of an event that occurred after adjustment of status to lawful permanent residence, he or she is not subject to rescission as a result of the event.
+However, the officer may refer the case for possible initiation of removal proceedings if the person is deemed removable.

-In general, a naturalization is revoked before the rescission of adjustment of status.
+In general, naturalization is revoked before the rescission of adjustment of status.